 Our Strata Management services can be broken down into three primary categories: financial management; administrative management and repairs, maintenance and asset management.

 Broadly speaking, financial management refers to all of the financial matters for which your strata scheme is responsible.
 This may include: budgeting; collecting strata fees and special levies; preparing financial statements and seeking annual independent audits at the request of the Owners Corporation.

 Our strata agents will take care of the administrative details required to carry out the decisions of your Owners Corporation and/or Executive Committee.
 Administrative duties include: maintaining accurate records as required by the NSW Strata Schemes Management Act or the Victorian Owners Corporation Act 2006; preparing agendas and minutes for some meetings; liaising between owners, the Executive Committee or Committee, Contractors and local governing bodies, as well as preparing and disseminating notices to owners and residents.
 All insurance requirements including claims also fall under our responsibility as strata and owners corporation manager.
-We work closely with highly regarded industry specialists Whitbread insurance brokers for our strata schemes insurance needs.
+We work closely with highly regarded industry specialists BAC insurance brokers for our strata schemes insurance needs.

 Repairs and Maintenance / Asset Management

 We perform a wide array of services relating to the safety, security and repairs and maintenance of your building.
 This involves arranging appropriately qualified, licensed and insured trades people to attend to the repairs and maintenance as per the requirements of either the NSW Strata Schemes Management Act or the Victorian Owners Corporation Act 2006, regularly scheduled service appointments, maintaining a 24/7 emergency response number, providing guidance and seeking specialist advice on capital maintenance projects.